-Welcome to the Saint Edward's Phonics Page - We hope you find everything you need to know about phonics.
+Welcome to the St Edward's Phonics Page - We hope you find everything you need to know about Phonics.

 What is Phonics?